thoughtbot/maintaining-open-source-projects/book/03-git.md

 * Each commit message should explain the problem and the solution without using connectors.
 If they use connectors, there’s probably  more than one logical change.
-* If history got polluted with messages like “cleanup whitespace”, “more style changes”, “wip”, etc., commits should be [squashed together into meaningful parts](http://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history).
+* If the branch history is polluted with messages like “cleanup whitespace”, “more style changes”, “wip”, etc., the commits should be [squashed together into meaningful parts](http://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history).
 * Pull requests that are small in scope should fit into a single commit.
 Some may contain more, with each commit being independent from one another.